 View things differently.
 Although the views from Arthur’s Seat and Calton Hill are hard to beat (the latter in particular has a healthy effort expended to quality of view ratio) they’re best avoided at the height of tourist season.
 I had a vision in my mind of the exact shot I wanted to take for my collaboration with Dune, like its snowy equivalent from last Winter, but I had to get up early to miss the crowds only seeing the view through their camera lenses.
 Instead, climb Blackford Hill or head to the Pentlands like the locals where – bonus – you can see city panoramas complete with the aforementioned sites in sight!
 Even better, cross the Firth of Forth to Fife and view Edinburgh’s vistas from Silver Sands in my beautiful home village of Aberdour, pictured above.

 Find other branches of local foodie faves.
 Twelve Triangles‘ doughnuts are famed for good reason and, as such, it’s tricky to get a table and if you leave it too late at the weekend you could even leave without pastries.
 Shock horror!
 Walk just fifteen minutes further from the famed Brunswick Rd branch to brunch at sibling Kitchen Table with Leith locals and sample a mind-boggling array of preserves and local produce, or head to the shop in Portobello (a short bus from town) and take your treats to the beach.
-The same goes for other local favourites like Scandi bakery Söderberg – they’ve just opened another branch in Morningside, worth beating the crowds in town – and try the Stockbridge edition of famed cake emporium Lovecrumbs, who share the space with lovely homewares from Century General store.
+The same goes for other local favourites like Scandi bakery Söderberg – they’ve recently opened another branch in Morningside, worth beating the crowds in town – and try the Stockbridge edition of famed cake emporium Lovecrumbs, who share the space with lovely homewares from Century General store.